FerretDB/FerretDB/website/blog/2024-08-12-otel-context-propagation-in-ferretdb.md

 With such an approach, it’s relatively easy to visualize client’s requests to FerretDB showing them as part of the initial client’s trace.

 However, not all the operations support `comment` field.
-For example, `insert` or `listCollections` operations don’t have `comment` field.
+For example, `insert` or `listCollections` operations don’t have it.

 Another problem with `comment` field is that it’s typed as string, and, in principle, any string can be passed there.
 In our example where we let FerretDB receive and parse tracing data through the comment, we need to decode the json passed in the comment (and the driver needs to encode it).

-A much better approach would be to have a special field to pass some additional request-related context.
+A much better approach would be to have a special field to pass some additional request-related context, and it would be great to agree on a standard for such fields.
+This way, we could have a more reliable way to pass context to the database.

+However, as such standard doesn't exist yet, let's take a look at an example application that works with FerretDB and passes the tracing context through the `comment` field

+In conclusion, we believe that passing context to databases is an important part of making document databases more observable.
+We hope that the community will come up with a standard way to pass context to databases, and we are looking forward to contributing to this effort.